cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The residual polynomial of the given face of the ramification polygon of f.
+The residual polynomial of the given `face` of the ramification polygon of `f`.

 > **RamificationPolynomial** (L :: *FldPadExact*)